rositis/hierarchical_select/README.txt

 4) If you want to use it for one or more of your vocabularies, go to admin/content/taxonomy and click the "edit" link for a vocabulary.
 Now scroll down and you'll find a whole range of Hierarchical Select settings.
+All settings are explained there as well.

 In case of problems, don't forget to do a hard refresh in your browser!